Ada-Data-Explorers/Ada-Data-Explorers.github.io/_includes/markdowns/conclusion.md

 In our case, an R^2 value of 0.29 means that approximately 29% of the variability in movie scores can be explained by the features included in our linear regression model.
 While it doesn't account for the entirety of the variance, it indicates a substantial portion of the variation is accounted for, providing a reasonable level of confidence in the results obtained.
 But what are the findings?

-Firstly, here are the top 20 features that influence movie score the most positively.
+Firstly, here are the top 20 features (in green in the plot) that influence movie score the most positively.
 Note that the numerical value represents the weight of that parameter in the linear regression, so the higher the value, the more influence it has.

 Top 20 features:
 1. runtime (1.543617)